LilleAila/dotfiles/readme.md

 Currently, all the systems use the excact same configuration.
 This is all in one flake, so you should be able to install it with `sudo nixos-rebuild switch --flake "github:LilleAila/dotfiles"#<name>`.

+### Non-nixOS
+If you're not using NixOS, there is a home-manager-only output that can be used normally with `home-manager switch --flake "github:LilleAila/dotfiles"`, assuming you already have set up home-manager following the [manual](https://nix-community.github.io/home-manager).

 ## Inspiration
 - [tpwrules/nixos-apple-silicon](https://github.com/tpwrules/nixos-apple-silicon/tree/main) - Installing NixOS on m1
 - [Vimjoyer](https://www.youtube.com/@vimjoyer/featured) - Learning nix